osb-group/osb-learn/programming/arrays_and_lists.rst

       }
   }

-To summarize, remember these key points regarding the usage of arrays and lists:
+To summarize, remember this key point regarding the usage of arrays and lists:

 - **In general, always use lists over arrays**.
-- **Use foreach unless you need the indices for access, then use a for loop**.

 .. figure:: img/arrays_and_lists/lanky.gif
    :scale: 80%
    :alt: Lanky Kong is such a madlad.

+.. rst-class:: low
+.. todo:: Correct for list length -> count